 Next step you need to follow is taking out the air filter of your bike which is usually located underneath the fuel tank.
 Clean it and shake off all the dust and dirt it has blocked from entering the engine chamber.
 If your air-filter is wash type, you can quickly rinse it in water to allow the dirt and muck to get loose and come off quickly, else if you use basic air-filter do not even think about putting it anywhere close to water.
 Once the filter is clean and dry, fit it back into its compartment and assemble back the panel.

-By this time the engine chamber is almost dry, now fit back the nut that was loosen for draining the oil.
+By this time the engine chamber is almost dry, now fit back the nut that loosened for draining the oil.
 Once the nut is in the position, start pouring down fresh oil and fill exactly the quantity as per recommendation.
 Filling down more or less will only prove to be dangerous for the engine.
 At the same time, make the new oil filter wet by splashing some fresh engine oil on it and fit it inside its place in the engine compartment.

-By this time your engine oil and oil-filter is replaced, and you have cleaned your air-filter.
+By this time your engine oil and oil filter is replaced, and you have cleaned your air filter.
 Now take a quick look at the motorcycle chain if it is too untidy, or loose.
 Make sure you clean and lubricate the same.

-Now basic maintenance of your motorcycle is done and it is good to cover another 4,000 to 5,000 kms on the road.
+Now basic maintenance of your motorcycle is done and it is good to cover another 4,000 to 5,000 km on the road.
 It is always fun to learn how to service your own bike, also there is no harm if you can save some extra bucks in the process.
 Right?